|

 number of joint organizational-academic research initiatives, spanning a

-bottom line" approach, defining sustainability in business as balanced
+"triple bottom line" approach, defining sustainability in business

 quality.
 Throughout the weekly sessions and assignments, students critically